 - Wash pot and repeat for each desired color, layering on top of the previous tinted crispy rice cereal treat in the pan.

-For kiddos with classmates who have a nut allergy, crafting a St. Patrick's Day classroom treat out of pre-packaged fruit cups ensures no one feels left out.
-Just be sure before you choose a snack cup that it is made at a nut-free facility too, or your safe St. Patrick's Day snack option may become an epic failure.
+For kids with classmates who have a nut allergy, crafting a St. Patrick’s Day classroom treat out of pre-packaged fruit cups ensures no one feels left out.
+Just be sure before you choose a snack cup that it is made at a nut-free facility, too — or your good intentions may become an epic failure.

 - Pineapple fruit cups